Home » Pickles » Turmeric Pickled Cauliflower & Carrots

 • Bring water, vinegar, and pickling salt to a boil, stirring until the salt has dissolved.
 Set aside.

-• Divide the carrot, cauliflower, turmeric, coriander seeds, mustard seeds, peppercorns, bay leaves, crushed red peppers if you're using them, and garlic cloves equally to your 2 pickling jars.
-If using one large, 32oz. jar, you can add everything to the jar.
+• Divide the carrot, cauliflower, garlic, turmeric, mustard seeds, coriander seeds, peppercorns, bay leaves, and crushed red peppers (if you're using them) equally to your pickling jar(s).

 • Pour the pickling liquid into a liquid measuring cup, then pour it into the jar(s) over the vegetables and spices, making sure everything is covered in liquid.